 For individuals who take immunosuppressant drugs and have a high skin cancer risk profile, the cumulative effects of surgical skin cancer removal can materially reduce their quality of life.

 If you are taking immunosuppressants it is advisable to check your skin regularly (once a month) for high risk skin lesions.
 Early detection is critical as skin cancers spread more quickly for individuals who are taking immunosuppressants which can increase the severity of remedial treatments.

 To enjoy the outdoors safely in the sun it is beneficial to wear UPF 50+ sun protective clothing and a broad brim sun hat.
 Applying and reapplying sunscreen with an SPF of at least 30 on areas of your skin which may still be exposed is also important.

-Solbari Sun Protection is an Australian brand specialising in UPF50+ sun protective clothing, UV umbrellas, UPF arm sleeves and other UV blocking accessories.
-Solbari has also launched a smartphone App in partnership with SkinVision to help with the early detection of skin cancer and melanoma.
+Solbari Sun Protection is an Australian brand specializing in UPF50+ sun protective clothing, UV umbrellas, UPF arm sleeves and other UV blocking accessories.